zane-ng/docs/en/Options.md

 # Options

-!> When you change version, care about [CHANGELOG](https://minivaline.js.org/docs/en/#/CHANGELOG) before.
+!> Before you change version, pelase first read the [CHANGELOG](https://minivaline.js.org/docs/en/#/CHANGELOG).

 ## Mode

 !> Note that the following are optional mode combinations.
-By default, both the minivaline and leancloud combinations are supported.
-The minivaline front-end and waline back-end must both support options to work.
+By default, any combination of MiniValine and LeanCloud supported.
+Combinations of MiniValine front-end and Waline back-end require both to support the same options.
 If one is not supported, an unknown error may occur.

 <iframe src="./assets/mode.en.html" width="200" height="600"></iframe>

-!> The minivaline front-end is directly connected to the leancloud combination, which has high-risk security vulnerabilities.
-This combination is only used as a test post for developers, and is not recommended for online deployment.
+!> The MiniValine front-end is directly connected to the LeanCloud combination, which has high-risk security vulnerabilities.
+This combination should only used as a test post for developers, and is not recommended for production deployment.
 It is recommended to use the combination with server-side middle layer.

 ## Mount Options

-!> Some plugins,which has been installed before, may not be required,  **DO NOT** ADD Mount Options, eg  [hexo-next-minivaline](https://github.com/MiniValine/hexo-next-minivaline) | [docsify-minivaline](https://github.com/MiniValine/docsify-minivaline)
+!> Some plugines may have pre-implemented this. **DO NOT** ADD `Mount Options` in such cases, e.g.  [hexo-next-minivaline](https://github.com/MiniValine/hexo-next-minivaline) | [docsify-minivaline](https://github.com/MiniValine/docsify-minivaline)

 | Option   | type     | Required or Default                             | Minivaline version<br />front-end | Waline    version<br />[back-end](https://www.npmjs.com/package/@waline/vercel) |
 | -------- | -------- | ----------------------------------------------- | --------------------------------- | ------------------------------------------------------------ |